mhinz/vim-galore/README.md

 ## Cosmetic changes to colorschemes

-Always use a dark gray statusline, no matter which colorscheme is chosen:
+Always use a dark gray statusline, no matter what colorscheme is chosen:

 ```vim
 autocmd ColorScheme * highlight StatusLine ctermbg=darkgray cterm=NONE guibg=darkgray gui=NONE